Köln Hauptbahnhof: S-Bahn trains

-Köln Hauptbahnhof is integrated in the Rhein-Sieg S-Bahn network.
+Köln Hauptbahnhof is integrated in the Cologne S-Bahn network.
 From Monday to Friday S-Bahn trains run at 20-minute intervals during the day and at other times usually every 30 minutes.
-It is also served on working days by the S19 service between Düren and Au (Sieg), running hourly but substituting for an S13 service.
 Northwest of the Cologne Hauptbahnhof S-Bahn station is the Köln Hansaring S-Bahn station and to the east is the Köln Messe/Deutz S-Bahn station.
 All S-Bahn services serving the station, use these two stations.

 Local services

 Below Cologne Hauptbahnhof there are two stations of the Cologne Stadtbahn.
-Stadtbahn stations Dom/Hauptbahnhof and Breslauer Platz/Hauptbahnhof are on the same tunnel that runs under the main station making a turn of 120 degrees.
+Stadtbahn stations Dom/Hauptbahnhof station and Breslauer Platz/Hauptbahnhof station are on the same tunnel that runs under the main station making a turn of 120 degrees.
 The former one is located below the southern end, next to the cathedral, the latter at the northern end where it connects to the bus station.
 Breslauer Platz/Hauptbahnhof station was relocated and completely redesigned up December 2011.
 Line 5 has been rerouted from Dom/Hauptbahnhof to Rathaus station to connect with the first open part of the north-south Stadtbahn tunnel, which is currently under construction.
 One year later line 5 was lengthened one station from Rathaus to Heumarkt.
 Formerly, all trains stopped at Dom/Hbf and Breslauer Platz/Hbf, but, as the junction for the new line will be between these stations, line 5 trains only stop at Dom/Hbf, and line 16 trains will only stop at Breslauer Platz/Hbf when the line is opened.

 Currently Dom/Hbf station is served by the following lines (during the day at ten-minute intervals, line 18 at five-minute intervals), but Breslauer Platz/Hbf station is served only by lines 16 and 18:

 Services are offered by the Cologne Stadtbahn and the Bonn Stadtbahn, often referred to as Stadtbahn Rhein-Sieg after the Verkehrsverbund Rhein-Sieg (VRS - Rhein-Sieg Transit Authority).